Harmelodic/imdb-util-js/README.md

 Rather than clearing out tables individually with the inefficient DML SQL command `DELETE`, I've written a little script using the DDL SQL command `TRUNCATE`.

-To clear the DB, run this script: `src/teardown/clearDb.js`.
+To clear the DB, run this script: `src/teardown/clearDb.js` - `npm run teardown`.

 To get rid of the `imdb` database: